isadri/transcendence/README.md

 ## Kibana

-* `ELASTICSEARCH_HOSTS: '[https://elasticsearch:9200]'`: the urls of the Elasticsearch instances to use for all the queries.
+* `elasticsearch.username` and `elasticsearch.password`: set the username and the password that the Kibana server will use.

-* `ELASTICSEARCH_SSL_CERTIFICATEAUTHORITIES: config/certs/ca/ca.zip`: path to the CA certificate, which make up a trusted certificate chain for Elasticsearch.
-This chain is used by Kibana to establish trust when making outbound SSL/TLS connections to Elasticsearch.
+* `elasticsearch.ssl.certificateAuthorities: config/certs/ca/ca.crt`: path to the CA certificate, which makes up a trusted certificate chain for Elasticsearch.
+This chain is used by Kibana to establish trust when making outbound TLS connections to Elasticsearch.
-* `XPACK_ENCRYPTEDSAVEDOBJECTS_ENCRYPTIONKEY`: Kibana stores entities such as dashboards, visualizations, alerts, actions, and advanced settings as saved objects. `xpack.encryptedSavedObjects.encryptionKey` is used to encrypt sensitive properties of saved objects before they're stored in Elasticsearch, if it's not set, objects will be saved in plain text.

-> [!WARNING]
-> The default mechanism for Reporting privileges will work differently in future versions, which will affect the behavior of this cluster.
-Set "xpack.reporting.roles.enabled" to "false" to adopt the future behavior before upgrading.
+* `elasticsearch.hosts: https://elasticsearch:9200`: the url of the Elasticsearch instance to use for all the queries. using `https` protocol enable TLS for outbound connections to Elasticsearch.

+Generating a random key for xpack.reporting.encryptionKey.
+To prevent sessions from being invalidated on restart, please set xpack.reporting.encryptionKey in the kibana.yml or use the bin/kibana-encryption-keys command.

+ APIs are disabled because the Encrypted Saved Objects plugin is missing encryption key.
+Please set xpack.encryptedSavedObjects.encryptionKey in the kibana.yml or use the bin/kibana-encryption-keys command.

+Session cookies will be transmitted over insecure connections.
+This is not recommended.